 In Montana v.
-United States,[1] the Supreme Court established the benchmark for determining tribal authority over nonmembers.[2]
-This inquiry requires that three bases of tribal authority be examined: (1) express congressional delegation, (2) taxation, licensing, or other means [regulating] the activities of nonmembers who enter consensual relationships with the tribe or its members, through commercial dealing, contracts, leases or other arrangements, or (3) conduct of non-Indians on fee lands within [the] reservation when that conduct threatens or has some direct effect on the political integrity, the economic security, or the health or welfare of the tribe.
-[3]
+United States,1 the Supreme Court established the benchmark for determining tribal authority over nonmembers.2 This inquiry requires that three alternative bases of tribal authority be examined: (1) "express congressional delegation," (2) "taxation, licensing, or other means [regulating] the activities of nonmembers who enter consensual relationships with the tribe or its members, through commercial dealing, contracts, leases or other arrangements," or (3) "conduct of non-Indians on fee lands within [the] reservation when that conduct threatens or has some direct effect on the political integrity, the economic security, or the health or welfare of the tribe."3

 Tribal civil jurisdiction over nonmembers has been strongly linked to the concept of inherent tribal sovereignty as articulated in Montana v.
-United States.
-[4] In particular, two of the exceptions to Montana's general rule, the consensual relationship exception and the threatening conduct exception, have come to be known as Montana Exceptions 1 and 2.
+United States.4 In particular, two of the exceptions to Montana's general rule, the consensual relationship exception and the threatening conduct exception, have come to be known as Montana Exceptions 1 and 2.
 It is important to recognize that reliance on these exceptions oversimplifies both the Montana decision itself and current federal common law on tribal civil jurisdiction over nonmembers.
-Moreover, recent Supreme Court opinions[5] do two things: First, they narrow practically to vanishing point the situations in which a tribe has inherent civil regulatory authority over nonmembers under the second Montana exception.
-Second, the opinions cast doubts on tribal inherent civil regulatory authority over nonmembers on tribal land.
-The result of these two opinions is that the first or second Montana exceptions probably must apply for a tribe to use inherent powers to regulate nonmembers even on trust land.